Eggplant steps up to create a meat-free way to enjoy a BLT

 - 2 lettuce leaves

-- 1 tablespoon mayonnaise (or a vegan mayonnaise substitute)
+- 1 tbsp mayonnaise (or a vegan mayonnaise substitute)

 - 2 slices dark bread